RupeshKumar4511/DevOps-Fundamentals/YAML/README.md

 but we can also specify the data type.

 # Tools
-Intext website: For validating yaml files
+https://www.yamllint.com/: For validating yaml files
 <br>
 datree : for validation kubernetes yaml files.
 <br>